nellieangelova/Containerized_Pipelines_GA/README.md

 ## **The environments and their use**
 > Here is a detailed list of all currently available environments and the images they are hosted into.
 >> If you took the time to check the available images in the userguide, as suggested, you already know that there are four of them (SQTQ, LQTQ, LGA and LSGA), and each one is more or less a part of or an extension of another.
-This of course comes as a result of all said above and their combinations according to the community needs.

 <br>